California Law Enforcement Assistance Program

-California Law Enforcement Assistance Program is working hard along with our first responder peers and licensed clinicians to help First Responders.
-Our work is dedicated to giving hope and healing as we strive to inspire and improve the lives of those First Responders who have been exposed to critical incidents.
+California Law Enforcement Assistance Program is working hard along with our law enforcement peers, licensed clinicians and Law Enforcement Chaplains to help law enforcement officers and their spouses or significant others.
+Our work is dedicated to giving hope and healing as we strive to inspire and improve the lives of those law enforcement officers and spouses or significant others who have been exposed to critical incidents.
 Get in touch to learn how you can make a difference at CALEAP.

 How We Help

-California Law Enforcement Assistance Program works tirelessly to provide quality, long-term solutions for a number of pressing issues affecting the First Responder Community.
+California Law Enforcement Assistance Program works tirelessly to provide quality, long-term solutions for a number of pressing issues affecting the Law Enforcement Community.
 Our most significant causes are those that are often unable to be prioritized in the most trying of times.
-We work in cooperation with the community, other nonprofits, law enforcement agencies and licensed clinicians to fill these essential rolls.
+We work in cooperation with the community, other nonprofits, law enforcement agencies, licensed clinicians, and Law Enforcement Chaplains to fill these essential rolls.
 We would love for you to become part of that effort today.